 - 1 1/2 cup (105 grams) panko Japanese breadcrumbs

 - Vegetable oil for frying

-- 4 square white sandwich bread slices crust removed
+- 8 square thick white sandwich bread slices crust removed

 To make the Katsu Sando:

-Pound each pork cutlet to desired thickness, between 1/4-3/4 inch thick.
+- Cut off any excess fat and make small cuts across the fat on the pork cultets.
+Pound each cutlet to desired thickness, between 1/4-1/2 inch (about 0.5-1.25 cm) thick, and gently press into a similar shape to the bread slices.
 Season both sides of each cutlet with salt and pepper.

-Fill a large pan with about 1/4 inch of oil and place over medium heat.
+- Fill a large pan with about 1/4 inch (0.5-1 cm) of oil and place over medium heat.
 Once hot, add the coated cutlets in batches and fry until golden and cooked through, 2-5 minutes per side depending on the cutlet thickness.
 Transfer to a towel-lined plate.
 Repeat with remaining cutlets.

 - Spread the tops of all the bread slices with a thin layer of butter.
 Top half of the slices with a thin layer of mustard and the other half with the prepared katsu sauce.